abulatek/abulatek.github.io/01astronomy.md

 ### Dwarf Galaxies

 The research group I was part of at Macalester was led by Dr. John Cannon.
 I worked with him as part of two different classes, during which we **imaged three local volume dwarf galaxies**.
-In the spring of 2018, my Observational Astronomy course at Macalester analyzed 21 cm data from the VLA on KDG 215, which has a very interesting (and predominantly recent) star formation history.
+In the spring of 2018, my Observational Astronomy course at Macalester analyzed 21 cm data from the VLA on KDG 215, which has a very interesting (and predominantly recent) star formation history ([Cannon et al. 2018](https://iopscience.iop.org/article/10.3847/2041-8213/aada48)).
 An image of KDG 215 is shown below.
-My second semester at Macalester, I worked in a research group with several students imaging two other dwarf galaxies (UGC 11411 and UGC 8245).
+My second semester at Macalester, I worked in a research group with several students imaging two other dwarf galaxies, UGC 11411 and UGC 8245 ([Bralts-Kelly et al. 2017](https://iopscience.iop.org/article/10.3847/2041-8213/aa8ea0)).
 Our work was featured by [AAS Nova](https://aasnova.org/2017/10/11/exploring-our-low-mass-neighbors/).
 Some of the first-year researchers in the group who got REU positions were [featured on the Macalester website](https://www.macalester.edu/news/2017/08/first-year-firecrackers/), and interviews with each of us are included.

 <p align="center">
   <img src="https://abulatek.github.io/files/galaxy_header.jpg" width="100%" alt="A series of HI images of KDG 215.
 The HI column density map of the dwarf galaxy at left, the line-of-sight velocity of the HI at center, and the velocity dispersion of the HI at right."/>